mmchougule/flash-scalper/README.md

 - Pino for structured logging
 - Prometheus for metrics
 - BullMQ for job queues
-- OpenRouter for LLM access
+- OpenRouter for agent access

 ---